vnep-approx-py3/evaluation-ifip-networking-2018-py3/README.md

 # Overview

-This repository contains the evaluation code as well as the raw results presented in our paper at IFIP Networking 2018 [1] as well as in the corresonding technical report [2].
+This repository contains the **Python 3.X** evaluation code as well as the raw results presented in our paper at IFIP Networking 2018 [1] as well as in the corresonding technical report [2].
+The original **Python 2.7** code can be found in the repository **[https://github.com/vnep-approx/evaluation-ifip-networking-2018](https://github.com/vnep-approx/evaluation-ifip-networking-2018)**.

 The implementation of the respective algorithms can be found in our separate python packages:
-- **[alib](https://github.com/vnep-approx/alib)**, providing for example the data model and the Mixed-Integer Program for the classic multi-commodity formulation), as well as
+- **[alib](https://github.com/vnep-approx-py3/alib)**, providing for example the data model and the Mixed-Integer Program for the classic multi-commodity formulation), as well as
-- **[vnep_approx](https://github.com/vnep-approx/vnep_approx)**, providing the novel Linear Programming (LP) formulation for cactus graphs -- and beyond these (see [3]) -- as well as our proposed Randomized Rounding algorithms
+- **[vnep_approx](https://github.com/vnep-approx-py3/vnep_approx)**, providing the novel Linear Programming (LP) formulation for cactus graphs -- and beyond these (see [3]) -- as well as our proposed Randomized Rounding algorithms

 Due to the size of the respective pickle-files, the generated scenarios and the full results for the algorithms is not contained in the repository but can be made accessible to anyone interested (see contact at the end of the page).
 The data for plotting -- containing the most essential information -- together with the plots are stored within the **[results](results)** folder.
+**Note:** As the results were generated using the Python 2.7 implementation, we cannot guarantee that the contained pickle files can be fully used in Python 3.7.

 Furthermore, for testing out the framework, we provide the folder **[sample](sample)** with the bash script **[run_samples.sh](sample/run_samples.sh)** to